Astlejoe789/M1/README.md

 ## RESULT:
-Thus the program to read 3 characters one by one and print the characters in a reverse order has been executed successfully.
+Thus, the C program to read a symbol from the user and display the same symbol was successfully written, compiled, and executed.

 # EX-02- Conditional-Statements
 ## AIM: